 Moving both commodities and people is what railroads do.
 In this video we see a sample of both.

-Modern trains are usually made up of "blocks" of cards carrying the same commodity.
+Modern trains are usually made up of "blocks" of cars carrying the same commodity.
 These are known as unit trains and can be up to 100 plus cars.
 Here is a small sample of a unit coal train.

 Years ago, the railroads all had contracts with the United States Post Office to move mail across the country.
 Airlines and trucking grabbed this business from the railroads and made a huge cut in the railroads profits.
 Visible is an example of a railroad's fast mail train service.